UNLV-Libraries/ArchivesSpace-authority-project/pdf_per_repository/README.md

 # PDF Per Repository

-The file located in the backend/model of this folder will allow specific stylesheets to work with specfic repositories.
+The file located in the backend/model of this folder will allow specific stylesheets to work with specific repositories.

 ## Installing it